The Complete Guide to Headache Types, Causes and Treatments

 Each of the health care professions can play an important yet different role in correcting your headaches.
 Indeed sometimes they will just use different points of intervention to create the same outcome.

-Chiropractors specialise in restoring normal movement and balance to the spine and surrounding structures.
+Chiropractors aim to restore normal movement and balance to the spine and surrounding structures.
 They have a wide range of techniques that involve spinal manipulation (where you may hear a clicking in your spine) to low force techniques using very gentle drop piece and activator instruments.
 They will also use non manipulation techniques such as mobilisation.

 Chirorpactors will choose the best technique that is most suitable for you and combine this with specific stetching and strengthening exercises and lifestyle changes to reduce or stop both the frequency and severity of your headaches.